Zhenbo-Wang/Adaptive-Color-Correction-and-Stationary-Wavelet-Detail-Enhancement/README.md

-# Underwater Image Enhancement via Channel Similarity-Based Adaptive Color Correction and Stationary Wavelet Detail Enhancement For Remote Sensing
+# Underwater Image Enhancement via Adaptive Color Correction and Stationary Wavelet Detail Enhancement For IEEE ACCESS

 In the process of submission.